dcortez0817/4883-SWTools-Cortez/Assignments/A02/READ.md

 The software we use has its own editor for creating emails but I like that the html online site places the markup and the email side by side.
 Even though I typically don't need to edit the markup, I like to play with html behind the email in order to improve the display of the email.

-No, the site the school uses does not include css so I cannot do much styling.
+No, the software the school uses does not include css so I cannot do much styling.